Yianni-Mitropoulos/nullword/README.txt

   - If you ever do need to change parameters in nullword.c (NOT RECOMMENDED!), write them down and keep them with your backup.

-  - Passwords are never stored on your computer—each one is generated only when you ask for it.
+  - Passwords are never stored on your block storage devices (SSD, HD, etc.)—each one is generated only when you ask for it, and lives only in memory.
+To maximize the benefits of this, consider enabling "swap with session-based encryption" (Google it).

+  - NullWord is best kept separate from other, potentially compromised software you might be running.
+Consider using a hypervisor-based operating system like QubesOS if security matters to you.

 --------------------------------------